Keller is committed to reducing the carbon intensity of our work and increasing the quality and granularity of our carbon reporting.

 Scope 3 represents all other indirect emissions from Keller’s supply network.
 This means Scope 3 is the largest proportion of Keller’s emissions.
 To reflect where we believe we can have the most impact, we have set a net zero target for Operational Scope 3.
 This covers business travel, transportation of materials and waste disposal.

-Read about our Scope 3 progress on page 10 of our sustainability brochure.
+Read about our Scope 3 progress in our sustainability brochure.

 The carbon hierarchy